 Online resources are usually not ISSN assigned ahead of publication.

-Furthermore, and regarding scholarly open access publications, 5 articles are considered as a minimum for making a complete issue.
+Furthermore, for all new scholarly publications, 5 articles are considered as a minimum for making a complete issue.

 Applying for multiple ISSN